-- (3) Upon Mr. Farmer's retirement as CEO effective May 31, 2021, and transition to Executive Chairman of the Board on June 1, 2021, he did not receive any enhanced or accelerated benefits or payments. - (4) Represents four weeks' worth of the named executive officer's base salary as of May 31, 2021.
+- (3) Represents four weeks' worth of the named executive officer's base salary as of May 31, 2022.
 In the case of an involuntary termination without cause, Cintas may elect to provide four weeks' written notice instead of four weeks of base salary.
 In a qualifying termination in connection with a change of control, the named executive officer would receive the cash payment only when terminated without cause.
-Also, for purposes of this table, the fiscal 2021 annual incentive is not included as it was deemed earned as of May 31, 2021 and is subject to company performance. - (5) Amounts presented represent the intrinsic value of unvested stock options as of May 31, 2021, based on the closing price of Cintas common stock on May 31, 2021 of \$353.54. - (6) Amounts presented represent the market value of unvested restricted stock awards as of May 31, 2021, based on the closing price of Cintas common stock on May 31, 2021 of \$353.54. - (7) Each named executive officer is entitled to \$50,000 in company-provided life insurance and, if applicable, \$50,000 in company-provided accidental death and dismemberment insurance.
+Also, for purposes of this table, the fiscal 2022 annual incentive is not included as it was deemed earned as of May 31, 2022 and is subject to company performance. - (4) Amounts presented represent the intrinsic value of unvested stock options as of May 31, 2022, based on the closing price of Cintas common stock on May 31, 2022 of \$398.33. - (5) Amounts presented represent the market value of unvested restricted stock awards as of May 31, 2022, based on the closing price of Cintas common stock on May 31, 2022 of \$398.33. - (6) Each named executive officer is entitled to \$50,000 in company-provided life insurance and, if applicable, \$50,000 in company-provided accidental death and dismemberment insurance.